Urinary incontinence is the unintentional loss of urine. There are three common types of incontinence:3,5

 Bladder leakage is one of the two most common side effects of radical prostatectomy; the other is erectile dysfunction (ED).29 If these side effects persist, there are successful treatment options available for both.
 Click here for more information about treatment options for male stress urinary incontinence.
 Learn more about erectile dysfunction after prostate cancer treatment at EDCure.org.

-If bladder control is still an issue 6 months after your procedure, you have persistent stress urinary incontinence and should see a specialist to discuss your treatment options.8,35 Make an appointment with a specialist who can help fix your incontinence.
+Although incontinence may be resolved within the year following prostate cancer treatment, if bladder control is an issue six months after your procedure and is not improving, you should see a specialist.
+You may have persistent stress urinary incontinence and an incontinence specialist can provide advice and discuss your treatment options.8,35 Make an appointment with a specialist who can help fix your incontinence.
 Click here to find a urologist in your area.

 Yes, most patients who receive either a male sling or AUS can resume normal activities such as playing golf, traveling, going out to dinner, or hiking without having to worry about unplanned bladder leakage.
 For some men, these treatments also allow them to play with their kids or grandkids without worrying about an accident.
 For many patients, these procedures allow them to return to living an active lifestyle.